thelonious/kld-array-iterators/README.md

 -------------------
 These iterators allow composition of other iterators.
 Iterators are provided in the list of aruments or as the elements of an array.

 * Sequence Iterator - walk the list of iterators in the provided args or array.
-Each iterator run to exhaustion before advancing to the next in the list.
+Each iterator is run to exhaustion before advancing to the next in the list.
 * Cross Product Iterator - iterate over a list of iterators, treating the entire group much like a counter.
 This is the cross-product of all iterators in the provided args or array

 Examples